 Seth Edwin Jones was born in Bagillt, Flintshire during 1891.

 The 1901 Census tells us that the family lived at 33 Rowlands Row, Bagillt.
 The head of the family was Edwin Jones aged 38, who was employed as a Railway Platelayer.
-His wife Ann Jones aged 50 and their two children – Elizabeth Ann Jones aged 16 and Seth Edwin Jones aged 10.
+His wife was Ann Jones aged 50 and their two children were Elizabeth Ann Jones aged 16 and Seth Edwin Jones aged 10.

 Sometime after this Seth married and in 1913 moved to live in Bryn Teg, Flint Mountain, Flint.
 His second daughter was born here in June 1914.
 His wife suffered ill health following the birth and went to live with her father in Chapel Street, Flint, where she died in August 1915.
 Seth was by this time a soldier in the Royal Welsh Fusiliers and stationed in Cambridge.
-His two daughters were now being looked after by his father Edwin and sister Elizabeth.
+His two daughters were then being looked after by his father Edwin and sister Elizabeth.